Structuring of digital securities

-Symbol: The three or four-digit symbol is used to identify the digital security on the blockchain even more quickly.
+Symbol: The three or four-digit symbol is used to identify the digital security on the DLT-network even more quickly.
 It's therefore often used instead of the complete name.
 Allowed characters are uppercase letters [A...Z] as well as [0...9].

 Using the calculation factor, you determine what value an unit of the digital security should represent.
 In the simplest case, one unit corresponds exactly to one unit of the underlying asset.
 The calculation factor, in this case, is 1.
 The higher the calculation factor, the more digital securities you can issue.